 Everyone Adjusts to the Chaos

 With three young children, you become accustomed to a minimum threshold of background noise.
 You accept that it will always be there and learn to tune it out.
 Fortunately, so do the children.
 Just wait to be amazed at how quickly baby number three will fall asleep despite all the shouts, laughs and musical toys of your older kids.

 photo: Ian D. Keating via Flickr

 It’s an Instant Party

 With families of five, the party never ends.
-Scheduling play dates is no longer necessary because every single day is a play date.
+Scheduling playdates is no longer necessary because every single day is a playdate.
 Right at home.
-Bring three kids to a park or an event, and suddenly it’s a bash.
+Bring three kids to a park or an event, and suddenly it’s a party.
 All the neighborhood kids come calling to play with one, two or all three of your children.

 photo: Edd Grant via Flickr

 With three, you will never want for love.
-Eager arms are always outstretched and waiting to hug you, and you will constantly find children snuggling into your side.
-Someone always wants to play with you, giggle with you or simply be held by you.
+Eager arms are always outstretched and waiting to hug you, and you will constantly find a child or three snuggling into your side.
+Someone always wants to play with you, giggle with you or be held by you.
 It’s as heartwarming as it sounds and does wonders for the ego.

 Maximum Return on Investment

 With your first, you are the model for everything they learn to do.
 You teach and instruct as they hit each milestone.
-But once you have two and three children, older siblings step in to help teach their younger brothers and sisters.
+But once you have two and three children, older siblings step in to help teach their younger siblings.
 Potty training a third?
-Leave it to the older siblings!
-Teaching life’s lessons usually gets easier with the third child.
+Leave it to the older kids and watch them pass on your wisdom.